-The majority of the affected members will pay up to an additional 16.5% on the increase in the taxable component caused by the decrease in the tax-free component on transfer to the MySuper product or account consolidation.
+The majority of the affected members will pay up to an additional 16.5% on the increase in the taxable component caused by the decrease in the tax-free component on transfer to another superannuation fund.
 Given the significant disadvantage produced by this outcome the 'best interests of members' requirement in regard to a transfer to another super fund may not be met.
 As a result, the transfer may not be possible.